Martial law: Philippines

 Others have stated that the implementation of Martial Law was taken advantage by the Marcos regime.
 Billion pesos worth of property and ill-gotten wealth was said to be acquired by Marcos' consort, First Lady Imelda Marcos.
 This alleged money laundering issue was brought back recently, particularly in the PiliPinas Debates 2016 for the recently held Philippine Presidential Elections on May 9, 2016.
-Ferdinand "Bongbong" Marcos, Jr., Marcos' son, ran for the Vice Presidency and lost.
+Ferdinand "Bongbong" Marcos Jr., Marcos' son, ran for the vice presidency and lost.

 There were rumours that President Gloria Macapagal Arroyo was planning to impose martial law to end military coup d'etat plots, general civilian dissatisfaction, and criticism of her legitimacy arising from the dubious results of the 2004 presidential elections.
 Instead, a State of National Emergency was imposed in 2006 from 24 February to 3 March, in order to quash a coup attempt and quell protesters.

-On 4 December 2009, President Arroyo officially placed the Province of Maguindanao under a state of martial law through Proclamation № 1959.
+On 4 December 2009, President Arroyo officially placed the Province of Maguindanao under a state of martial law through Proclamation No. 1959.
 As with the last imposition, the declaration suspended the writ of habeas corpus in the province.
 The announcement came days after hundreds of government troops were sent to the province to raid the armories of the powerful Ampatuan clan.
 The Ampatuans were implicated in the massacre of 58 persons, including women from the rival Mangudadatu clan, human rights lawyers, and 31 media workers.
 Cited as one of the bloodiest incidents of political violence in Philippine history, the massacre was condemned worldwide as the worst loss of life of media professionals in one day.

 On 23 May 2017, President Rodrigo Duterte declared martial law throughout the main southern island of Mindanao, through Proclamation No. 216, due to the attack of Maute Group in Marawi City, Lanao del Sur.
 It was announced in a briefing in Moscow by Secretary Ernesto Abella, and was in effect until December 2019.

 Poland

-Martial law was introduced in Polish People's Republic on December 13, 1981, by General Wojciech Jaruzelski to prevent the extraparliamentary opposition from gaining popularity and political power in the country.
+Martial law was introduced in Polish People's Republic on 13 December 1981, by General Wojciech Jaruzelski to prevent the extraparliamentary opposition from gaining popularity and political power in the country.
 Thousands of people linked to the Solidarity Movement, including Lech Wałęsa, were arbitrarily arrested and detained.
 Approximately 91 deaths are attributed to the martial law, including 9 miners shot by the police force during the pacification of striking Wujek Coal Mine.
 Curfews, censorship and food rationing were in place.
 A nationwide travel ban was imposed.
-The martial law was eventually lifted July 22, 1983.
+The martial law was eventually lifted on 22 July 1983.
 Contemporary Polish society is divided in opinion on the necessity of introducing martial law in 1981.
 It is viewed by some as a lesser evil that was necessary to stop a potential Soviet military intervention as the Warsaw Pact, which Poland signed in 1955, enabled other Eastern Bloc countries to intervene if they believed that communism was in danger.